kayuzee/utopialabstakehomeprojectstarter/README.md

 Starting the repo is a easy as cloning the repository and running `yarn`
 `yarn dev`
-there are some premade components and dependencies for your convenience but using them will probably require reading the usedapp documention
+there are some premade components and imports for your convenience but using the imports will probably require reading the usedapp documention

 ## Resources